How Abstraction Served Avant-Garde Art

 Looking back at the many avant-garde art movements at the past (and there were many more than those we covered), we can see that abstraction was an integral part of their philosophies.
 Every avant-garde movement is in essence built upon ideas.
 And so many of those ideas have involved experimentation, open-endedness, ambiguity and artistic freedom.

-Featured image: Giacomo Balla - Line of speed (detail), 1913
+Featured image: Giacomo Balla - Line of speed (detail), 1913.
+Oil on canvas

 By Phillip Barcio